hgmeza/devops-journey/kubernetes-micro-services/README.md

 - `ClusterIp`: Service is only accessible only from inside the cluster, and not externally, like a browser.
 This is useful when you want to connect microservices so you can have a private network.

 - `NodePort`: You expose a port through the node.
 You can choose ports greater than 30,000.
 Mostly used for development purposes.

+## Replica Set

+You dont usually deploy pods, but instead replica sets so than when a pod goes down, it can replicate that pod and get that pod up and running.

+It's just like `AutoScaling` group policies you select on AWS.
+You select how many pods you want to have running at any one time.